3jins/nodejs-boilerplates/express-react-redux-ssr-mongodb/README.md

 ## Structure

-If you want to read description about the common structure of all boilerplates, see [this](https://github.com/3jin/node-boilerplates#common-structure).
+If you want to read description about the common structure of all boilerplates, see [this](https://github.com/3jin/nodejs-boilerplates#common-structure).

-### SSR + Redux
+### React(SSR + Redux)

+[The server](https://github.com/3jin/nodejs-boilerplates/blob/master/express-react-redux-ssr-mongodb/src/server.js) renders first, and [the client](https://github.com/3jin/nodejs-boilerplates/blob/master/express-react-redux-ssr-mongodb/src/index.js) hydrates elements.
+So both the server and the client needs to use all React files(actions, reducers, components).
+So I didn't separate the server codes and the client codes in different directories.

 ### Configuration

+#### Webpack

+* It uses two entries: `src/server.js` for the server, and `src/index.js` for the client.
+* It makes `client.bundle.js` and `server.bundle.js` in `dist` directory.
+* Uses loaders for Babel, ESLint, Sass and CSS, and other ordinary files.

 #### ESLint